 - Complete 120 hours of hands-on clinician training with an approved NAWCO preceptor.

-- Work full time (40-hours per week) for two years or part time for four years within wound care management, education, or research.
+- Work full-time (40 hours per week) for two years or part-time for four years in wound care management, education, or research.

-Wound care certification for RNs, licensed practical nurses, and nurse practitioners requires candidates to receive additional wound care training beyond that received while earning their degrees.
-Wound care specialist training and education provides nurses with a thorough understanding of effective wound treatment, teaching them how to assess when a patient requires medication, surgery, or further clinical intervention.
+Wound care certification for RNs, LPNs, and nurse practitioners requires candidates to receive additional wound care training beyond that received while earning their degrees.
+Wound care specialist training and education provide nurses with a thorough understanding of effective wound treatment, teaching them how to assess when a patient requires further clinical intervention.
 With these skills in hand, nurses provide patients with the support they need to safely heal and regain their quality of life.

 To become a WCC nurse, a healthcare professional must fulfill at least one of the following NAWCO educational requirements: